 By year five, I was an award winner if I do say so myself.

-As a caregiver you have to get the day off and running on a positive note.
-If you can start the day with a smile, you have a chance to be successful.
+As a caregiver you have to get the day started and running on a positive note.
+If you can start the day with a smile, you increase the odds of a successful day.

 The first part is easy.
-Get in front of the patient, don't sneak up on them, and start with a nice smile, and a very positive sentence.
-Don't worry you'll get your smile back sooner or later.
-Oh yeah before I forget, make sure they take a pee right out of the box.
+Get in front of your loved one, don't sneak up on them, and start with a nice smile, and a very positive sentence.

 Pee is the water of the excellent Alzheimer's caregiver.
 A pee every 90 minutes is an important part of the daily routine.